svntax/PlayingCardsBot/README.md

 - https://www.kenney.nl/assets/boardgame-pack
 - https://www.kenney.nl/assets/playing-cards-pack

-The bot can be hosted locally by running `go run main.go -t=<your bot token>`, but the card images will not display since they won't be reachable within Discord.
+The bot can be hosted locally by running `go run main.go -t=<your bot token> -app=<your bot application ID>`, but the card images will not display since they won't be reachable within Discord.
 Without a `HOST_URL`, the bot will be running on `http://localhost:8080` by default.